Client Safeguards

 Dimensional Fund Advisor-logo

-In February of 2003 we contacted a mutual fund company called Dimensional Fund Advisors (DFA).
-We were interested in their approach, but to be able to participate we were required to undergo a thorough review process.
+In 2003 we came across a mutual fund company called Dimensional Fund Advisors (DFA).
+We were interested in their approach, but to be able to participate, we were required to undergo a thorough review process.
 DFA is quite selective about whom they do business with.
-They require that an advisory firm has a disciplined, passive low turnover approach and is fee based.
-Upon approval, we were one of only three advisory firms in Washington State who were accepted to do DFA business.
+They require that an advisory firm has a disciplined, passive, low turnover approach and is fee-based.
+We became one of only three advisory firms in Washington State accepted to do business with DFA.

-This was highly unusual because in every other instance mutual fund companies called on us to convince us to to sell their funds to our clients.
-In fact almost everything about DFA proved to be different:
+This was highly unusual as it is far more typical for mutual fund companies to try to convince us to sell their funds to our clients.
+In fact, almost everything about DFA proved to be different, in a good way:

-Sellers of stock shares are often impatient, causing them to sell large blocks all at once; not all of which can be sold at the current market price.
-Due to market push, each lot of stock is sold at an ever decreasing price.
+Opportunistic Trading: Sellers of stock shares are often impatient, causing them to sell large blocks all at once; not all of which can be sold at the current market price.
+Due to market push, each lot of stock is sold at an ever-decreasing price.
 As a patient buyer, DFA takes advantage of that.
-When selling shares, DFA is patient, often selling over long periods of time to avoid the results of market push.
+When selling shares, DFA often sells over long periods of time to avoid the results of market push.

 Active managers are compelled to buy and sell specific companies as a result of their security research, while passive index fund managers are compelled to buy specific names on specific dates in order to precisely match changes in their benchmark index.
 By contrast, DFA is flexible regarding which company shares they trade and the timing of those trades.
 This flexibility results in better pricing and lower trading frictions.